-Welcome to Stack the Deck, where we focus on the key players on the 1/19 NHL DraftKings Daily Fantasy Hockey slate, and determine whether they should be played with a teammate, or ridden individually.
+Welcome to Stack the Deck, where we focus on the key players in action on February 24th across the industry, and determine whether they should be played with a teammate, or ridden individually.
 Stacking is a common tactic in NHL, with linemates and power play units staying relatively stable throughout the course of a game, and to a smaller extent, a season.
-Here are a few players I am targeting on Tuesday’s eight-game slate, and my thoughts on who to play with them in order to stack the deck in your favor.
+Here are a few players I am targeting on Wednesday’s 4-game slate, and my thoughts on who to play with them in order to stack the deck in your favor.

 Player Matchups are gathered from HockeyViz.com

-If you have any comments or questions regarding Tuesday’s NHL DFS action, you can find me on Twitter @Mattman1398.
+If you have any comments or questions regarding Wednesday’s NHL DFS action, or just want to say hi, you can reach out me on Twitter @Mattman1398.
 Good luck tonight, and as always:

 Thanks for reading!